amirandamiqueiro/amirandamiqueiro.github.io/_recipes/lesson1.md

 ---
-title: "Sample Spanish Lesson"
+title: "Sample Spanish Lesson (EN-JP)"
 image:
-  path: /assets/customer-feedback.png
+  path: /assets/japanese.png
-  thumbnail: /assets/customer-feedback.png
+  thumbnail: /assets/japanese.png
 ---

 When we communicate, we use sentences.
 In Spanish, a sentence has two components: a subject (called sujeto) and a predicament about that subject (called predicado).